RamiKrispin/vscode-python/README.md

 ## Prerequisites

 Generally, this tutorial does not require a previous experience with Docker and VScode.
 In line with the tutorial scope above, the goal is to teach you how to set up a Python development environment using Docker and VScode.
-However, if you are new to Docker, I highly recommend taking one of the Docker crash courses prior to starting with this tutorial.
+That being said, as mentioned above, you will benefit more from and highly utilize this tutorial if taking some Docker intro courses before starting this tutorial.

 The main requirements for this tutorial are setting VScode and Docker Desktop.
 In addition, you will need to set up an account to Docker Hub.